chrishson/drag-and-drop-game/README.md

-# Drag & Drop Game
+# Whack-a-Mole

-A simple and fun drag-and-drop game built with React, TypeScript, and Vanilla Extract.
+A fun drag-and-drop whack-a-mole game built with React, TypeScript, and Vanilla Extract.

 ## Features

-- 🎮 Drag the letter **A** to the letter **M** to score points
+- 🎮 Drag the **mallet** to whack the **mole** and score points
-- 🎯 Random positioning of letters on each round
+- 🎯 Random positioning of mole and mallet on each round
+- ⏱️ **Timer system** - tracks how fast you can reach your goal
+- 🎚️ **Multiple game modes** - Choose 10, 25, or 50 as your target score
-- 📊 Score tracking
+- 📊 Score tracking and performance stats
+- 🏆 Completion screen with your final time
 - 🎨 Styled with Vanilla Extract CSS-in-TS
+- 🖼️ Custom SVG graphics

 ## Tech Stack